aantron/better-enums/doc/tutorial/2-conversions.md

         channel = <em>Channel::_from_integral_unchecked(0)</em>;
         // <em>Invalid</em> - better not to try converting it to string!

-### Aside

-You have certainly noticed that all the method names begin with underscores.
-This is because they share scope with the enum constants that you declare.
-Better Enums is trying to stay out of your way by using a prefix.

 ### Validity checking

 For completeness, Better Enums also provides three validity checking functions,